The podcast where nice gamedevs talk gaming and game development. Nice!

 We invite Joanna May into the clubhouse to discuss serialization.
 We get ever so slightly closer to discovering what serialization even is with Joanna's help!
 We also have a little time to throw a little shade at Stephen's commenting style and brackets on their own line.

-In this episode Lydia is back to discuss join the clubhouse in both a discussion of her first job, and making a game about set job.
-But, because the club can't choose, it is also about Ellen's job at her parents' pet store.
+In this episode Lydia is back in the clubhouse to discuss her first job, and to help make a game about said job.
+But, because your nice hosts couldn't choose just one, it is also about Ellen's job at her parents' pet store, and Stephen's first job.
+Mark's also.

 VHS tape